ERCOT Expects Tight Grid Conditions, Requests Conservation Today from 6 p.m. to 9 p.m. CT

 Why the Request to Reduce Usage?

 - Wind.
-Wind generation is forecasted to be lower this afternoon/evening during peak demand time.
+Wind generation is forecasted to be low this evening during peak demand time.

 - ERCOT set a new, all-time, unofficial peak demand record of 85,435 MW on August 10, 2023.

 - ERCOT set a new all-time September peak demand record of 81,674 MW on September 5, 2023, surpassing the previous September peak of 78,459 MW set on September 4.